Inria-Empenn/lesion-segmentation-challenge-miccai21/SUBMISSION_GUIDELINES.md

 The `command-line.sh` file will also be automatically generated to call your method with one patient of the test data of the challenge ; it will contain something like `method -t1 flair_time01_025.nii.gz -t2 flair_time02_025.nii.gz -o segmentation_025.nii.gz`.

+*Note: as your container will be executed with the `-w` argument to define the working directory, do not rely on a working directory defined by a `WORKDIR` statement during the execution of your method (try to avoid using `WORKDIR` if possible, although it could be used for installation purposes if necessary).*

+Please refer to the example method to better understand how files and execution will be managed on the VIP platform.

 Here are the VIP guidelines for Docker images:

 - For efficient management of containers in VIP, we recommend that containers use the following images if possible: